Changes in the Markets

 Which raises some interesting socio-economic questions:

 – What happens to everybody else?
-Many are obviously being forced further from the metro-urban core, to bedroom communities increasingly distant from their places of work.
-That means poorer quality of life (unless you really enjoy the quiet time on a long commute);
+Many are obviously being forced further from the metro-urban core to bedroom communities increasingly distant from their places of work.
+That means a poorer quality of life (unless you really enjoy the quiet time on a long commute);

 – Are people with average to below-average incomes being kept out of the market?
 Or are they simply holding on to property their families have owned and doing inter-generational transfers?

 Something is happening which has yet to be fully documented or understood.

 The Toronto and Vancouver markets simply defy normal logic in terms of the relationship of household income to the average selling price.